 How To Do The 3-Day Cleanse To Lose Belly Fat

 Contrary to popular opinion, you don’t have to go extreme and live on water and lemons alone to do a cleanse.
-This version involves cutting out unhealthy foods, and habits that might be making your stomach appear fat and distended.
+This version involves cutting out unhealthy foods, and habits that might be making your stomach appear large and distended.

 Here’s how to do it: